davidjrh/dnn.rediscachingprovider/README.md

 Redis Caching Provider for DNN Platform
 ========================

 This caching provider allows to use a Redis cache server or cluster within DNN, using a hybrid in-memory approach to increase cache performance (items are cached in the local memory and on Redis cache).
-You must use Redis 2.8.17 or higher, it's also Azure Redis cache compatible.
+You must use Redis 2.8.17 or higher for an on-premises deployment.
+The caching provider is also Azure Redis cache compatible.

 Quick Start
 ============